davebshow/gremlinrestclient/docs/index.rst

 gremlinrestclient
 =================

-A HTTP client for the Gremlin Server
+A HTTP client for the Gremlin Server.

+**Features:**

+- An easy to use client class :py:class:`GremlinRestClient<gremlinrestclient.client.GremlinRestClient>` that allows you to submit scripts to the Gremlin Server.

+- A higher-level class :py:class:`GraphDatabase<gremlinrestclient.client.GraphDatabase>` that provides and object oriented API for creating and accessing nodes and edges.

 Releases